Psalm 84 - Overcomer - How lovely are Your dwellings

 LORD of hosts, bless'd is he

-who has You as his righteousness,
+who lives You as his righteousness,

 who puts his trust in Thee.